Reels align for four Valley Dotty’s

 Under Douglas County code, a limited gaming license permits up to 15 slot machines.
 By separating the building into three separate casinos, dubbed Dotty’s, Bourbon Street Sports Bar and La Villita, there will be 45 slot machines allowed.
-For an unlimited gaming license, the owner has to build a hotel.
-That ordinance was approved to specifically preclude this sort of development.

 Las Vegas based Nevada Restaurant Services operates small casinos all over the state, including one at Stateline and four in Carson City.

 The Liquor Board also approved a fourth license for the company for the Dotty’s to be located near the Grant Avenue Walmart at 1124 Supercenter Lane in Gardnerville.

 All four businesses list the same general manager and manager.

 The county approves liquor licenses and restricted gaming licenses, but the owners must still receive approval from the Gaming Control Board.

 “We put in a condition to have three separate units,” Community Development Director Tom Dallaire said.
 “Each unit is stand alone and won’t have access between them.”

 Dallaire said each of the businesses will have its own small kitchen area.

 Resident Jim McKalip said he was happy to see the building occupied but questioned whether it wasn’t an attempt to get around the county ordinance.